Jobs and Talent — 8 min

 Need some first-hand inspiration from companies excelling at remote-first work culture?
 Start with these businesses and useful resources about their approach to remote work.

-Buffer’s team of 85 people is fully distributed across 15 countries.
-Since their beginning, they’ve worked in the open and shared their commitment to remote-first work culture.
-Check out their public salariessalary calculator, and diversity dashboard.
+Buffer’s team of 80 people is fully distributed across 20 countries.
+Since their beginning, they’ve worked in the open and shared their commitment to a remote-first work culture.
+Check out their public salaries, salary calculator, and diversity dashboard.

-Help Scout is made up of a team across 80+ cities around the world.
-Nick Francis, Help Scout’s CEO, says he doesn’t remember remote being a conscious decision over a decade ago when they started out.
-Rather, it was a survival strategy.
+Help Scout is made of a team across 115+ cities around the world.
+Nick Francis, Help Scout’s CEO, says he doesn’t remember remote being a conscious decision over a decade ago when they started out, but a survival strategy.

 But he knows what it takes to build a thriving remote culture.
 “Go all-in on remote, or don’t bother.
 A culture’s effectiveness revolves around how information flows.
 Everyone needs to feel like they have access to the same information.”

-Zapier was founded in 2011, never had an office, and counts 400+ employees over six continents.
+Zapier was founded in 2011, never had an office, and counts 800+ employees over six continents.
 One of their values is defaulting to action.
-“When you have a distributed company, you have to try to hire folks who are predisposed to finding problems and solving them,” says Wade Foster, Zapier’s CEO.
+“When you have a distributed company, you have to try to hire folks predisposed to finding problems and solving them,” says Wade Foster, Zapier’s CEO.

 Like every remote-first company we admire, Zapier embraces the remote-first approach to documentation, hiring, compensation, benefits, mental and physical health, and connection.

 Doist is the company behind the Todoist and Twist products.
-The team has been remote from day one and now counts 68 people across 25 countries.
+This tech company’s team has been remote from day one and now counts 93 people across 39 countries.
 Flexibility, async, and transparency are deeply built into the way things get done in Doist.

 Doist hires based on values like independence, passion, focus, clear communication, self-mastery, and courage.
 Check out the comprehensive How Doist Makes Remote Work Happen article and Doist’s remote work guides.